Navigating Mortgages, Titles and Deeds

 Given that both familial status and sex are categories protected against discrimination by U.S. law, we might think heterosexual and same-sex couples both face the same level of stress on their way to a mortgage approval.
 Is this true, though?

 Same-sex marriage is now legal in all 50 states.
-That highly significant in real estate, as “registered domestic partners are not married for federal tax purposes.”
+That is highly significant in real estate, as “registered domestic partners are not married for federal tax purposes.”
 Even so, the branches of our federal government have yet to firmly speak on gay, lesbian, bisexual and transgender rights.
 So, regardless of your current marital status, it’s immensely important to connect with a financial adviser or tax expert who will guide you through the situation-specific points of real estate co-ownership, and help you protect your interests.

 According to the Department of Housing and Urban Development (HUD), the federal Fair Housing Act does bar housing discrimination against LGBTQIA persons on account of real or perceived gender identity or sexual orientation.
 So, for example, underwriters for federally insured lenders must approve financially eligible same-sex couples’ loan applications.
 So must private lenders and underwriters involved with the USDA federally managed mortgage loans or VA home loans.